derbyjs/derby/index.md

     $ npm install -g derby

-Derby requires [Redis 2.2-scripting](https://github.com/antirez/redis/tree/2.2-scripting).
+Derby requires Redis with support for [scripting](http://redis.io/commands/eval).
 Derby's models are powered by [Racer](http://racerjs.com/), which uses Redis to store data transactions and manage PubSub.
-Racer uses Redis Lua scripting, which [will be included](http://antirez.com/post/everything-about-redis-24) in the next stable release, Redis 2.6.
+Racer uses Redis Lua scripting, which [will be included](http://antirez.com/post/short-term-redis-plans.html) in the next stable release, Redis 2.6.
+For now, please use the 2.2-scripting branch.

 Download, extract, and compile Redis 2.2-scripting: